14th Annual 5K Run/Walk once again hosted by Woodloch Pines

 Caleb Jensen was the overall race winner at the 14th Annual BK Cures 5K.

-Page 3 of 3 - The talented young runner from Honesdale covered the course in a time of 16:55.
+The talented young runner from Honesdale covered the course in a time of 16:55.

 Rachel Fritz captured the women's overall crown.